-As you can see, buttons and labeling as well as the operating elements are getting larger.
-The scenes-thumbs are also becoming larger, so the number of scenes you can see at once in the scene bin become significantly less.
+As you can see here, the buttons, fonts and control elements are getting bigger, the scene images are bigger in the "normal" setting and the number is less.
+When setting "large" and "very large", the images shrink in size in favor of switches and knobs.
 On the other hand, readability and operation becomes much more easier, even when working in very high screen resolution.